top of page

 What is ethical dog training?

 Maybe let’s start with what it shouldn’t be, shall we?
-Cause I got a lot of thoughts but let’s start here.
+Cause I got a lot of thoughts about both, but the “shouldn’ts” should be addressed first.

 Let’s sit and imagine for a minute.

-You’re surprised, upset and hurt depending on how hard they yanked.
+You’re surprised, upset and depending on how hard they yanked, physically hurt.

 Screenshot_20221001-131326_Instagram.jpg

-If that’s how we feel as humans, imagine how our dogs feel when we do this with them.
-If the foundation and education aren’t there, frustration and behavioral issues can set in for them because they want to do the right thing… they just haven't been taught, or, hear me out, we are actually unintentionally reinforcing the behaviors we don't want.
+If that’s how we might feel as humans, imagine how our dogs actually feel when we do this with them.
+If the foundations and cues aren’t there, frustration and behavioral issues will set in.

 So if they haven’t been taught, and we just yank their chain when they’re trying to sniff that awesome bush that a dog named Nala peed on two days ago, what do you think is going to happen?
-That walk, that started out okayish, is possibly going to go downhill very quickly.
+That walk that started out okayish is going to go downhill very quickly.

 207644904_524754868948467_3163850301659054818_n.jpg

-Don’t get me started on prong or shock collars, guys.
-There’s not enough room on this page for me to expound on my deep-seated hatred of them.
-It’s easy to force a dog to do something, especially out of fear or pain, but actually teaching a dog how to make a "proper decision"?
+Sure, it’s easy to force a dog to do something, especially out of fear or pain, but actually teaching a dog how to make a proper decision?
 It will totally change your relationship for the better.

-By giving them the skills they need to make those decisions will help your dog not only maintain the integrity of the relationship they have with you, but also the integrity of their mental health.
+Giving your dog the skills to make those decisions will help your dog not only maintain the integrity of the relationship they have with you, but also the integrity of their mental health.
+And that’s something I think we can get behind, no matter how your brain is wired.

 So if we’re yelling, yanking on their leads, using shock or prong collars, what do you think they're going to learn?